 IET Faraday Challenge Days

 Delivered in 68 schools free of charge by the IET, the Faraday Challenge Days are one day STEM activities designed for six teams of six students.
-For the 2015-16 season these days are designed for Year 7 (aged 11-12 years).
-There are an additional 12 extra dates held at IET Academic Partner universities and further events supported by various external organisations across the UK.
+Our 2016-17 season's Challenge Days are designed for Year 8 students (England) and their equivalents (aged 12-13 years).

 IET Faraday Challenge Days give students the opportunity to research, design and make prototype solutions to genuinely tough engineering problems.
 At each event teams compete to win a prize for themselves and a trophy for their school.